abikirkham/FlexiBook/README.md

 - Opera (Version 104)

 Additionally, testing has been conducted on Safari, specifically on macOS Sonoma 14.3.
 While the website loads and initiates the program, users may encounter issues with input functionality.

-## Deployment <a name="deployment"></a> :printer:

-#### Github/Heroku

-**Pushing Changes:**
-- `git add .`: This command was used to add all files to the staging area before they are committed with the commit message.
-- `git add run.py`: This command was used to add the run.py file to the staging area before committing.
-This would work with any individual file you want to update.
-- `git commit -m "commit message"`: This command was used to commit changes to the local repository queue ready for the final step.
-- `git push`: This command was used to update all committed code to the remote repository on GitHub.

-#### Deploying a GitHub Repository via GitHub Pages

-1. In your Repository section, select the Repository you wish to deploy.
-2. In the top horizontal Menu, locate and click the Settings link.
-3. Inside the Setting page, around halfway down locate the GitHub Pages Section.
-4. Under Source, select the None tab and change it to Main and click Save.
-5. Finally, once the page resets, scroll back down to the GitHub Pages Section to see the following message: "Your site is ready to be published at (Link to the GitHub Page Web Address)".
-It can take time for the link to open your project initially, so please don't be worried if it does not load immediately.

-#### Making a Local Clone

-1. Find the GitHub Repository.
-2. Click the Code button.
-3. Copy the link shown.
-4. In Gitpod, change the directory to the location you would like the cloned directory to be located.
-5. Type `git clone`, and paste the link you copied in step 3.
-6. Press Enter to have the local clone created.

 ## Creating a Google Spreadsheet and Integrating it using API